MileHacker Logo

 Self-Guided Exploration

 Self-guided walks through Agrigento's historic center are popular.
-Use a map or guidebook to discover churches, viewpoints, and hidden courtyards.
+Use a plan of the area or guidebook to discover churches, viewpoints, and hidden courtyards.

 Independent discovery possible.